 David has been the Aboriginal Heritage Manager since 1999.
-In that time the Aboriginal Heritage Office has grown from one officer with a laptop working with one Council to a multi-disciplinary team of staff and a museum working for a partnership of seven Councils.
+In that time the Aboriginal Heritage Office has grown from one officer with a laptop working with one Council to a multi-disciplinary team of staff and a museum working for a partnership of six Councils.

 David has extensive experience in managing Aboriginal heritage issues, from archaeological survey, site excavation and assessment to specialist management and cultural tourism advice, including the development of several Aboriginal Heritage Walks within the northern Sydney region and the AHO museum.

 He has delivered Aboriginal Cultural Awareness and other education and training programs since 1997 and has been invited to Greenland, Boulder University in Colorado and Native North American Communities throughout the US, to visit and lecture on Aboriginal Culture/Sites and Indigenous Land Management.

 David’s skills include all facets of the AHO programs delivered to partnering Councils and the community, including regularly backing up for staff and consultants during their absence.

 Phil has been an archaeological adviser and consultant to the Aboriginal Heritage Office since 2003.
 He has over 25 years’ experience in all aspects of Aboriginal heritage management.
 Phil’s role involves a multitude of tasks such as development assessments, archaeological investigation and advice to Councils on management plans for Aboriginal sites.

 He has been involved with cultural and natural heritage conservation for many years, with participation in such diverse projects as mapping areas of cultural heritage in Peru and Russia and surveying endangered snow leopards in Mongolia, as well as leading Aboriginal site surveys and preparing site management plans in many regions of Australia.